-This kind of frequency response is most ideal for people who really want to “feel” their music during a workout, and people who really like EDM.
-People who are more into classical or folk music might not enjoy a frequency response like this, since many instruments will sound quiet in comparison to any bass sounds.
+This kind of frequency response is most ideal for people who want to “feel” their music during a workout, and people who like EDM.
+People more into classical or folk music might not enjoy a frequency response like this, since many instruments will sound quiet compared to any bass sounds.
 Cymbals, harmonics, and snares will also sound a bit louder from that boost in the treble range around 7kHz.

 Lows, mids, highs

 In the song Ttv by Telefon Tel Aviv, there is a very high, mosquito-like sound around 0:12, followed by a ticking mosquito sound right after, in the 11-17kHz range.
 On this pair of earbuds, I can’t hear that sound at all.
 That range is under-emphasized compared to our consumer curve, so it’s way less perceptible since it’s already hard for some people to hear.
 If you care a lot about hearing sounds across all ranges well, these earbuds won’t give you that opportunity.

 People who are more into classical music or folk music might not enjoy a frequency response like this.